sleslein/chi-js-test-automation/presentation.md

 # About Me: Professional Stuff

 <!--
-Education: I fully recognize that most of you care where I graduated from 20 years ago.
+Education: I fully recognize that most of you care.
 But I'm a proud Iowan! segways to experience

-Experience: I've been a full stack developer for 20 years Current Role: with Freewheel for over 14 years.
+Experience: I've experience doing full stack development

+Current Role: with Freewheel for over 14 years.

 Today I'm here to talk about the timeless topic of testing.
 I say timeless partly because as I prepared for this presentation I realized some of the most impactful things I've learn about effective tests, date back to 2005!